Raldir/FEVEROUS/README.md

  PYTHONPATH=src python src/baseline/retriever/combine_retrieval.py --data_path data --max_page 5 --max_sent 5 --max_tabs 3 --split dev
  ```

 For the next steps, we employ pre-trained transformers.
-You can either train these themselves (c.f. next section) or download our pre-trained models directly (We recommend training the model yourself as the current version of our model has not been trained on the full training set).
-The Cell extraction model can be downloaded [here](https://drive.google.com/file/d/1X6sWj0gVaZfzvx6KaaJEyyEcFkTgvLI7/view?usp=sharing).
+You can either train these themselves (c.f. next section) or download our pre-trained models directly (We recommend training the model yourself as the version used in the paper has not been trained on the full training set).
+The Cell extraction model can be downloaded [here](https://drive.google.com/file/d/1PKsqwbzVUyWv6guXIUwksBYVARYMkCyU/view?usp=sharing).
 Extract the model and place it into the folder `models`.

 To extract relevant cells from extracted tables, run:
  ```